Graves’ Disease (Hyperthyroidism) in Children

 Treating Graves’ disease in children

 Children who are diagnosed with Graves’ disease will usually begin taking anti-thyroid medications, such as propylthiouracil and methimazole (Tapazole), to help block the production of thyroid hormone.
 Propylthiouracil is generally not used as first-line treatment due to increased frequency of side effects.

 If your child has a serious reaction to anti-thyroid drugs, or if the drug doesn't help eliminate symptoms, radioactive iodine may be another treatment option.
 This oral medication destroys part or all of the thyroid gland, blocking the production of thyroid hormone.

 A third treatment option is thyroidectomy, a surgical procedure to remove all or part of the thyroid.
 Surgery is usually done in children who have not responded well to anti-thyroid drugs or radioactive iodine.
 However, thyroidectomy is generally seen as a last resort.
 Surgery always comes with risks.
 It is common after thyroidectomy for the child to require thyroid hormone replacement to avoid hypothyroidism.

 People with Graves’ disease often respond well to treatment.
 But parents should be on the lookout for possible complications of Graves’ disease.
 Some people with Graves’ disease develop an eye condition known as Graves’ ophthalmopathy, which occurs when the immune system mistakenly attacks muscles and tissues around the eyes.
+This can happen before or after the diagnosis.
 Some side effects from medications can also occur.
-If you have concerns about complications from Graves’ disease, talk with your child’s doctor.
+If you have concerns about complications from Graves’ disease, talk with your child’s health care provider.